Is it time to sell your business?

 We look forward to working as a team to help find a suitable buyer for your business.
 Below are some recommendations that will be beneficial in our marketing efforts when the time comes that you are ready to sell your business.

 - Keep normal business hours.
 There may be a tendency to “take your foot off the gas” when putting your business up for sale.
 However, it’s important that prospective buyers see your business in the best light possible.

 - Fix signs, replace light bulbs, put on some fresh paint.
 You don’t want to have your business look neglected.

 - Maintain inventory at a constant level.
 If your inventory dips, your business could look neglected.
 Tip* Increasing inventory can make you look busy.

-- Repair non-operating equipment or simply remove if not in use.
+- Repair non-operating equipment or simply remove it if not in use.

 - Spruce up the inside of building and outside premises.

-Obviously, the financial statements of your business are crucial if you want to sell your business, but it's appearance to the buyer is nothing to brush off.
+Obviously, the financial statements of your business are crucial if you want to sell your business, but the appearance of the business to the buyer is nothing to brush off.
 First impressions matter!
-If a potential buyer doesn’t like the appearance of your business, the rest of it may never get a chance.
+If a potential buyer doesn’t like the appearance of your business, the rest of it may not even matter.

 Still not sure?
 Check what our customers have to say